-Urinomas, or uriniferous fluid collections, are urine collections usually found in the retroperitoneum, most commonly in the perirenal space, as a consequence of renal track leakage caused by urinary obstruction, trauma, or post-instrumentation.
+Urinomas, or uriniferous fluid collections, are urine collections usually found in the retroperitoneum, most commonly in the perirenal space, as a consequence of renal tract leakage caused by urinary obstruction, trauma, or post-instrumentation.

-Although there is no definitive distinction between the terms urinoma and urinary leakage in the literature, with them frequently been used interchangeably, this article will treat them differently with the former as consequence of the latter: urinomas are encapsulated urine collections due to urinary leakage/extravasation.
+As there is no definitive distinction between the terms urinoma and urinary leakage in the literature, the terms are often used interchangeably.
+This article will treat them differently with the former as a consequence of the latter, i.e. urinomas are encapsulated urine collections due to urinary leakage.

 As urine extravasates into the retroperitoneum, it can cause lipolysis of the surrounding fat with resultant encapsulation of urine, forming a urinoma.

 Urinomas most often due to urinary obstruction secondary to 2-3: